 - Robbins Park Trails - 4.71 miles

 - Torrence Chapel Park Trails - 0.6 miles

 - Walter Henderson Trails - 0.3 miles

-South Prong Rocky River (Antiquity) Greenway - construction to begin October 2018This 0.6-mile trail will connect downtown Cornelius to the existing Rocky River Greenway in Davidson, skirting the north side of Antiquity and including a neighborhood connection on South Street near the covered bridge.
+Antiquity (South Prong of the Rocky River) Greenway - construction to begin October 2018This 0.6-mile trail will connect downtown Cornelius to the existing Rocky River Greenway in Davidson, skirting the north side of Antiquity and including a neighborhood connection on South Street near the covered bridge.
 JD Goodrum has been awarded the construction contract for this project, which is targeted for completion by late spring/early summer 2019.
+Antiquity Greenway Map

-The PARC Department is hosting a public information meeting regarding this 1.6-mile greenway, which is being built along with a 0.7-mile multi-use path along Westmoreland Road, and a restoration project for Upper McDowell Creek.
-The meeting will be held in the Community Room at Town Hall on Tuesday, October 2, 6-8 p.m., in a drop-in format.
-View more here.
+This 1.6-mile greenway will be built along with a 0.7-mile multi-use path along Westmoreland Road and a restoration project for Upper McDowell Creek.
+PARC held a public information meeting at Town Hall on October 2, 2018, and will hold another meeting in early 2019.
+View the proposed alignment.